d-eathrow/anonymousland/_items/Another guide.md

 #### __Desktop__

-Choosing our operating system for desktop is an extremely important factor.
-Based upon your threat model, system resources and time, you'll have to choose an operating system which best suits you.
-Basically if you're using Windows / MacOS and you never thought there were other operating systems, this isn't for you.
-This if for somewhat knowledgeable people (no offense) and you can learn more elsewhere.
+Our desktop contains a massive amount of information.
+This device should be both secure & private.
+Without these 2 things, it can easily compromise you. *What is the point of using a secure messenger, if your desktop is compromised by the same adversary you are protecting against via your secure messenger and they can see all of your activity?*

+A massive amount of information is stored on our desktop, meaning that it contains a trove of our personal information.
+From search results to private documents.
+These items are **NOT** private on "traditional" operating systems.

+It is assumed that the average population is likely using Windows, Mac, or ChromeOS.
+These are absolutely terrible options for privacy.
+There are some efforts to "privatize" these operating systems, though due to the fact that they are all *closed-source*, means that many of these hardening methods that we would do, can just as easily fail if the OS itself is backdoored.
+If you are new to the "operating system realm", a good replacement / dual-boot for these would be Fedora or Manjaro.
+By "good", we assume the following: You are a beginner, you have little to none Linux experience or knowledge.
+These choices have been made for the easy installation and low maintenance.

-The operating system you choose should not be based upon what is recommended here, you yourself have to choose what you want and need.
+The operating system you choose should not be based upon what is recommended here, you yourself will need to research what is best suited for your situation and needs.

+Those who are looking for some excitement or extremely into privacy, security and / or anonymity should look at [QubesOS](https://qubes-os.org) and [Tails](https://tails.boum.org) if you haven't already.

 <br>